The Scoop on Prepaid Debit Cards

 People often use terms like “prepaid debit card” and “prepaid credit card” interchangeably, but they shouldn’t.
 A prepaid debit card is generally used as an alternative or supplement to a regular bank account, and it doesn’t affect your credit.
 Well, we take that back - if you rack up fees on your prepaid debit card account and refuse to pay them, the company might send you to collections.
 That would go on your credit report.

-A prepaid credit card is a card that’s backed by a deposit, and it’s usually known as a secured credit card.
+A prepaid credit card is a misnomer for secured credit cards.
 A secured credit card helps you establish or repair credit using your own money rather than funds from the credit card company.
 Your balance and payment history show up on at least one of the three main credit bureaus, so make sure you pay on time.
 If you don’t, you might get hit with a late fee - and a significant decrease in your credit score.

 How do you get a prepaid debit card?